Skip to main content

 Step 1: Set Up Your Application

-- For this guide, we'll use a basic application written in Golang.
+• For this guide, we'll use a basic application written in Golang.
+Clone it with git clone https://github.com/speedscale/mock-lab, then run it with cd mock-lab/go and go run . (it listens on port 8080).
 However, the instructions apply to any application.
 Just make sure you use the appropriate environment variables or flags for your language.

-We use JMeter to drive requests to our sample app.
-Requests sent to the sample app will trigger an outbound call to the spaceX API.
+We use the bundled traffic driver to send requests to our sample app.
+Requests sent to the sample app will trigger an outbound call to the CNCF projects API at demo-api.trafficreplay.com.

 Step 2: Start Speedscale Recording